Strangers in High Places, Expanded Edition

 The author brings his knowledge, experience, and insights to bear on “one of God’s special places.”
 He suggests alternatives to commercial overdevelopment and the destruction of the Great Smokies’ flora and fauna, citing recent cases such as the Tellico Dam project and the continuing pollution of the Pigeon River.
 Always emphasizing our inevitable relationship with our surroundings, Frome relates the story of the Great Smoky Mountains with respect and affection for the region, its people, and their history.

-Michael Frome ranks among the foremost American authors on travel and conservation.
+Michael Frome (1920–2016) ranks among the foremost American authors on travel and conservation.
 His interests are closely associated with national parks, national forests, and natural beauty in the United States and other countries.
-He has been a columnist and correspondent for major newspapers and magazines and a university lecturer.
-He is the author of Conscience of a Conservationist: Selected Essays.
+He was a columnist and correspondent for major newspapers and magazines and a university lecturer.
+He also authored Conscience of a Conservationist: Selected Essays.